veronoremo/truffle_eth_class2/README.md

 ## Contact
 If you run into any problems, don't hesitate to contact us on the course-forum at any time.
 If you use the forum-search function, there is a high chance that you find the answer to your problem already.

+## Consensys
+Consensys includes Truffle + Linea + Infura.
+There is a big ecosystem.